Track MCP LogoTrack MCP

 How Does It Work? 🛠️

 This server uses the Model Context Protocol (MCP), which is like a universal translator for AI-database communication.
-While MCP is designed to work with any AI model, right now it's available as a developer preview in Claude Desktop.
+MCP is supported by Claude Desktop, Claude Code, and a growing number of other AI clients.

 Here's all you need to do: